ALL ARTICLES

 Which pack makes the most sense here

-For many West Delhi households, a single sachet is enough to prove the point but not enough to solve the whole pattern.
+For many West Delhi households, a one-off clean is enough to prove the point but not enough to solve the whole pattern.

 That is why a repeatable appliance-care routine usually converts better than trying to position descaling as a dramatic emergency purchase.